YeuTongCheng/Portfolio-Risk-Analysis/README.md

 Assignment from "UCB MFE C++ Preprogram"

+Calculate the expected return and the optimal weight of each asset under a given portfolio volatility

 Market Class:
 Run a number of simulations by using Cholesky decomposition The simulation then create correlated annual returns for equities and bonds and store the returns.